miketsmith91/100-days-of-code/log.md

 ## Day 2: December 5, 2017

 **Today's Progress**: Added class for handling song data and created functions for converting files.
 Learned some features of Git.

+## Day 3: Decmber 6, 2017

+**Today's Progress**: Got "production" version of my project working on my main machine and added more converter functions to Tunedude project.